 We Keep At-Home Seniors Safer During Bad Weather

 Keeping an aging in place senior safe during inclement weather can be challenging, especially when you live far away.
-When you need a hand, call Charter Home Health for care solutions in Wayne, PA and the surrounding areas.
+When you need a hand, call Charter Home Health for help at home in Berwyn and the surrounding areas.
 As a fully licensed and insured home care agency, we have strict protocols in place for caring for at-home seniors even during power outages and other emergencies.
 Continuously ensuring the health and wellbeing of your loved one, by serving as an extended family in their home, is what we’re all about at Charter Home Health!

 When called upon, our highly trained and carefully screened caregivers can provide services including periodic wellness checks, light housekeeping, personal hygiene, meals, medication reminders, transportation and companionship.
 To learn more about Charter Home Health, or to schedule an in-home assessment for your senior, please visit: www.charterhomehealth.net now!